jtwebman/typejson/source/index.md

 This is my thoughts on making a Strongly Typed JSON format.
 I plan on writing a TypeScript, Elm, and PureScript implementation of this.
 If you want to help out and build a library in your favorite typed language go ahead and let me know so I can update this page.

 All values in TypeJSON have a type.
-The advantage is it is all built in standard JSON formate.
+The advantage is it is all built in standard JSON format.
+No special property names.

 The following JSON:
 ```json